ahmedali1102/Pokemons-stats-clustering/README.md

 Generation	Legendary

-We are more into Attack and defend to create a precise clusters to group the similar to strongly co related pokemons in one group
+We are more into Attack and defend to create a precise clusters to group the similar or nearest pokemons in one group

 # Algorithm